 Leaf from Ontario here.
 Yes, it's very common for leafs to visit other provinces, I often heard of people visiting places in Alberta, Nova Scotia, and BC.
 Just this year a friend came went on vacation with his family to Newfoundland

 You're getting the best dishes from all over the world in one country, you just need to know where to look.
-If you want to fuck around and be willfully ignorant about it, be my guest.
+If you want to frick around and be willfully ignorant about it, be my guest.
 The US has better food selection and food than Europe.

 I'll admit it I don't know what cuisine differences you're talking about, but if you ask someone in California, Texas, Kansas, Illinois, and Alabama the question "what ingredients are in chili?", then I bet they'd all give you different answers.
 I dont know if this is exactly what you mean by "cuisine differences," but I think it's probably more diverse than you think.